Billaferd/QuantumNexus/Designers/Quantum Nexus Mission Card Creation Guidelines.md

 ### Climax Payoff Execution Values

-Climax payoffs located in Theater 3 represent the culmination of the game when Combined Supremacy reaches 10, demanding massive CP expenditures to execute.
+Climax payoffs located in Theater 3 represent the culmination of the game when Combined Supremacy reaches 10, demanding massive CP expenditures to execute during the next round.

 Tier 1 Climaxes provide minor value and simple efficiency.
 Drawing 1 card is a neutral trait that carries a minimal 1.0 CP execution cost.
 Removing up to 3 Impact counters from a unit or Asset acts as healing for the Technology or Divinity domains and costs 1.0 CP.
 Creating a single neutral Scrap token with Small Size (1 Weight), 0 Attack, 1 Defense, Range 1, and the Immobile keyword for cover incurs a mere 0.5 CP cost.